Garden wildlife appealMake your donation

 In the UK, at least ten native mammals are classified as threatened and face a high risk of extinction.

-We must change this.
 There are lots of small changes we can make that have a big impact, from making a feeding station for hedgehogs to building a small pond for amphibians.
-Such simple actions in our gardens can give the most threatened species the chance of survival.
+Such simple actions in our gardens can give even the most threatened species the chance of survival.
 It’s beneficial for us to have wildlife in our garden too, and I’m sure you’ll agree that it’s wonderful to see wildlife sharing our spaces.

 Your garden might be quite wildlife friendly already, or you might not know where to start.
 So we’ve created a useful kit so you can get started making your garden more wildlife friendly.